erwanM974/hibou_label/README.md

 By default, ``step=1`` (and the others are set to 0), which means that a next node of depth (distance to initial interaction) "d" will have a "d*1 = d" priority level.

-Below is given tha analysis of the same multi-trace as the previous example, on the same interaction, but this time using our custom
+Below is given the analysis of the same multi-trace as the previous example, on the same interaction, but this time using our custom
 GreedyBestFS strategy.

 <img src="./README_images/example_priority_gfs.svg" alt="example prioritizing nothing" width="600">